fugro-oss/LASDatasets.jl/docs/src/vlrs.md

 ### Extra Bytes

 Extra Bytes *VLRs* are a type of *VLR* that documents any user fields that have been added to point records in your *LAS* data.
-You can find an in-depth explaination of how to save/load user defined fields to your points [here](./user_fields.md).
+You can find an in-depth explanation of how to save/load user defined fields to your points [here](./user_fields.md).

 The Extra Bytes *VLRs* are represented by the `ExtraBytes` struct, and have a few methods to get some information from them.
 Note that currrently *LAS.jl* only supports automatically detecting and writing the user field name, data type and description to the *VLR* based on input point data.
 Support for other fields such as the min/max range, scale/offset factors, etc. may become available in future releases.
 You can, however, still manually specify these if you choose.